 How Did CBT Come Into Existence?

 Cognitive behavioral therapy as we know it first came about when Aaron Beck, a psychoanalyst at the University of Pennsylvania Medical School, attempted to find an empirical basis for the psychoanalysis treatments that were being used for depression at the time (Beck, 2011).
-While doing this, Beck could not find an empirical basis for psychoanalysis, but he did found out that cognition (and specifically negative thoughts) played a major role in depression.
+While doing this, Beck could not find an empirical basis for psychoanalysis, but he did find out that cognition (and specifically negative thoughts) played a major role in depression.

 This cognitive role was not reflected in contemporary psychoanalysis treatments at this time.
 Following this finding, Beck developed the then-called cognitive therapy, a: